Chronicle of Dalimil

 The Chronicle of Dalimil (Dalimilova kronika; Kronika tak řečeného Dalimila) is the first chronicle written in the Old Czech language.

 It was composed in verse by an unknown author at the beginning of the 14th century.
-The Chronicle compiles information from older Czech chronicles written in Latin and also the author's own experiences.
+The Chronicle compiles information from older Czech chronicles written in Latin (like Chronica Boemorum), and also the author's own experiences.
 The chronicle finishes before 1314, but it is usually published including the entries of later authors describing events up to 1319.